cisagov/cool-accounts/terraform/README.md

 * An IAM role that allows sufficient access to the Terraform S3 bucket and DynamoDB table to use those resources as a Terraform backend.
   This role also has a trust relationship with the users account.
-* An IAM role that allows sufficient sufficient permissions to provision all AWS resources in this account.
+* An IAM role that allows sufficient permissions to provision all AWS resources in this account.
 This role has a trust relationship with the users account.

 ## Bootstrapping this account ##